dfkaye/constructor/README.md

     function.
 If constructor is not defined, an empty function is provided.
     The constructor function's prototype is then set to the base object, and the function is returned.
 If you pass in a function, that function is returned immediately withou modification.
-Use of the 'new' keyword is optional.
+Use of the 'new' keyword when calling Constructor() is optional.

     Example: